cpietsch/vikus-viewer/README.md

 ## Documentation

-This repo contains the html, css and js of the VIKUS Viewer.
+This repo contains the HTML, CSS and JS of the VIKUS Viewer software.
 To get started you will have to clone this repo and run a webserver.
-We recommend nginx for production, but any apache server will work too.
-To minimize the loading time your should make use of gzip compression on js and csv files.
+We recommend nginx for production, but any web server will work too.
+There is no server-side logic necessary.
+To minimize the loading time your should make use of GZIP compression on JS and CSV files.
 Also enable HTTP/2, since Multiplexing will heavily help with loading all those image assets.

-### Data
+### Metadata

+To use the VIKUS Viewer for a custom image collection, you need to prepare metadata files and pre-process the image files (see [vikus-viewer-script](https://github.com/cpietsch/vikus-viewer-script)).

-You can customize your copy of VIKUS Viewer in various ways.
-First you will need to create a data folder which will contain your images and metadata.
-Have a look at the [data folder](https://github.com/cpietsch/vikus-viewer-data/tree/master/vangogh) of the vangogh collection.
+First, you will need to create a ```data``` folder which will contain all metadata and image files.
+Have a look at the metadata generated for the [Van Gogh collection](https://github.com/cpietsch/vikus-viewer-data/tree/master/vangogh) (Van Gogh Museum) as a reference.

 #### [config.json](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json)

-This is the first entry point of the VIKUS Viewer.
-It defines the project name, data urls, columns, styles and the detail sidebar of your collection.
+This is the configuration file that defines the project name, data URLs, columns, styles, and what is shown in the detail sidebar of your collection.

 #### [data.csv](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/data.csv)

-The data.csv holds the metadata information of the collection.
+The data.csv holds all the metadata information for each object in the collection.
 The following fields are mandatory: `imageid`, `keywords`, `year`.
 - `imageid` is a unique id which is linked to the name of the corresponding image. (id: 123 -> 123.jpg)
 - `keywords` comma seperated list of keywords for the tags on the top
 - `year` can be a number or a string, will be sorted ascending
-- `_fields` these are custom meta data fields
-All of the columns are beeing sticked together to enable the freetext search.
+- `_fields` these are custom metadata fields (note the prefixed underscore) All of the columns are beeing sticked together to enable the freetext search.

 #### [timeline.csv](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/timeline.json)

 The timeline.csv holds the information for the timeline displayed underneath the years.
-- `year` can be a number or a string, is linked to the data.csv year field
+- `year` can be a number or a string, is linked to the `year` field in data.csv
-- `titel` the headline of the blurb
+- `title` the headline of the blurb
 - `text` first detail text when zoomed in a little bit
 - `extra` additional text when zoomed to the maximum